Potential HDR projects list

 Potential projects may concern:

-- The migration, normalisation and extension of national security laws, for example into the organised crime context.
+- The migration, normalisation and impacts of national security laws.

 For further information contact Dr Rebecca Ananian-Welsh, e: rebecca.aw@law.uq.edu.au.